 This course is a continuation of elements of music theory acquired in MUS 201.
 Students will learn intermediate elements of harmony such as non-chord tones, diatonic and secondary chord functions, modulation, chromatic voice leading, and basic principles of musical form.
-This course is offered in the fall semester of 2014-2015.
+This course is offered in the spring semester of 2015-2016.
 Prerequisite: MUS 201.
-Credits: 1
+Credits: 1 Distribution: III.B.
+(Literature/Fine Arts)